MIPT-ILab/mipt-mips/readme.md

 Check [our Wiki page](https://github.com/MIPT-ILab/mipt-mips/wiki/CMake) to get more details about CMake.
 Users of IDE (Visual Studio, Eclipse, CodeBlocks etc.) may generate project files with CMake as well.

-To generate RISC-V opcodes, CMake uses Python.
-Python interpreter should be available in your environment.
+To generate RISC-V opcodes, CMake uses Python 3. `python3` interpreter should be available in your environment.
-If you still use Python 2, be sure you have `future` package installed: `pip install --user future`.

 ## Command line options